conorbmurphy/galvanizereference/README.md

 Galit Shmueli's paper "To Explain or to Predict?""

+### Boosting ###

 ### Maximal Margin Classifier, Support Vector Classifiers, Support Vector Machines ###

+Support Vector Machines (SVM) are typically thought of as a classification algorithm however they can be used for regressions as well.
+SVM's used to be as well researched as neural networks are today and are considered to be one of the best "out of the box" classifiers.

+In p-dimensional space, a **hyperplane** is a flat affine subspace of dimension p-1.
+With a dat set of an n x p matrix, we have n points in p-dimensional space.
+Points of different classes, if completely separable, are able to be separated by an infinite number of hyperplanes.
+The **maximal margin hyperplane** is the separating hyperplane that is farthest from the training observations.
+The **maximal margin classifier** then is when we classify a test observation based on which side of the maximal margin hyperplane it lies.

+This margin relies on just three points, those closest to the hyperplane.
+These points are called the **support vectors**.

+While a maximal margin classifier relies on a perfect division of classes, a **support vector classifier** (also known as a **soft margin classifier**) is a generalization to the non-separable case.
+Using the term **C** we control the number and severity of violations to the margin.
+In practice, we evaluate this tuning parameter at a variety of values using cross-validation.
+C is how we control the bias/variance trade-off for this model, as it increases we become more tolerant of violations, giving us more bias and less variance.

+Finally, **support vector machines (SVM)** allow us to address the problem of possibly non-linear boundaries by enlarging the feature space using quadratic, cubic, and higher-order polynomial functions as our predictors.
+By default,

 Differences between SVM's and logistic regression.

+MIT lecture on SVM's: https://www.youtube.com/watch?v=_PwhiWxHK8o

 ---